IKIM-Essen/ClusterDocs/docs/storage.md

 ### NFS storage

-Read operations on network storage (`/projects`, `/groups`) are cached transparently on the local storage drive.
+Read operations on network storage (`/projects`, `/groups`) are cached transparently on local storage in the data partition.
 Generally speaking, your first access to a dataset will be slightly slower than usual due, but any subsequent access will be made from local storage.

 The file server has a 10Gib (10Gbs, 10 gigabit per second connection to the entire cluster.
 As a consequence each node can access a fraction of 10Gib, in the worst case a tiny fraction.
 However we note that a 250MB (megabyte) file will need a fraction of a second to transfer from the server to the client.
 This rather brilliant performance stats drastically change if and when random IO (as in not streaming large files, write-locking files, etc.) enter the equation.
 Those complex operations are best left to local disk.